kercre123/victor/README.md

 # victor

 `victor` is the _code name_ for the next iteration of the Cozmo product line.
-This repo contains code for the embedded firmware (syscon), robotics, animation and engine layers.
+This repo contains code for the embedded firmware (syscon), robotics, animation, engine, and app layers.

 If you're looking for the embedded OS that runs on victor hardware, there is not much in the way of formal documentation yet, but you can start by looking at our repo for [vicos-oelinux](https://github.com/anki/vicos-oelinux).